On the Rates of Convergence from Surrogate Risk Minimizers to the Bayes Optimal Classifier: Applications

 So,

 Using Maclaurin expansion, we have,

-Therefore $S=\sqrt{2ln2}$ and $I=\frac{1}{2}$.
+Therefore $S=\sqrt{2\ln2}$ and $I=\frac{1}{2}$.
 For Logistic Regression, with a high probability, we have

 From the above examples, we conclude that SVM has a faster convergence rate to the Bayes optimal classifier than Adaboost and Logistic Regression.
+For better illustrations, we draw the leading term of the expansion of $\psi(\theta)$ around zero for these loss functions, as shown in Figure \ref{fig2}.
+It is obvious that the convergence behavior of the loss function is determined by the leading term of the expansion of $\psi(\theta)$ around zero.
+We note that for hinge loss, the leading term is sharper than other loss, which leads to a faster convergence, while other loss have similar asymptotic behavior around zero, which leads to the same but slower convergence rate to the Bayes optimal classifier.

 Note that the proposed methods also apply to many other surrogate loss functions.
 However, if we only need to compare the convergence rates of any two classification algorithms, we may not need to compute the consistency intensity of the two surrogate loss functions explicitly.
 The following theorem gives a general discriminant rule.

 \begin{theorem} Given two convex Bayes-risk consistent loss functions $\phi_1$ and $\phi_2$, denoting their corresponding $\psi$-transform by $\psi_1$ and $\psi_2$, we assume that their excess $\phi$-risk have the same convergence rate of order $\mathcal{O}(\frac{1}{n^p})$.
 Then, we define the intensity ratio $\lambda$ as follows,